BaseCampKirill/HackathonGang2021/README.md

 # HackathonGang2021
 ## RecyclePoint

-Out bot will keep your city greep and clean!
+Our bot will keep your city green and clean!